1. Which materials are particularly good for laser cutting with Mr Beam?

 5. Which materials cannot be laser-cut or engraved with Mr Beam?

 Transparent, mirroring or very bright materials are generally very hard or not possible to laser-cut or engrave.
 This is true for most of the metals, transparent acrylic or glas.

+Caution!
+Do not use materials which contain PVC, vynil or other materials containing chloride for laser-cutting or engraving, as they will release muriatic acid.
+This is very dangerous for both your health and for your Mr Beam!
 Also note that you should not laser cut or engrave food, which you are planning to consume, as this will make them inedible.
-You will find more information on this topic in our user manual, in the chapter "Intended Use".
+You will find more information on this topic in this article and in our user manual, in the chapter "Intended Use".

 Is it possible to cut or engrave metals with Mr Beam?